-If you're declaring income obtained from a trust, settlement, or an estate of someone who has passed away, then you’ll need to complete an SA107 form to report this.
+If you’ve received income from a trust, settlement, or the estate of someone who has passed away, you’ll likely need to report it using the SA107 form.

 Let’s find out what it is and how to use it, so you can stay fully tax compliant.